gbrault/jupytersketcher/jupysketch-doc/docs/index.md

 ## Main benefit

-With Pysketcher for Jupyter mechanical notebooks, you get a single copy of the description of the problem which is as well a space to simulate and system behaviour
+With Pysketcher for Jupyter mechanical notebooks, you get a single copy of the description of the problem which is as well a space to simulate the system behaviour